30 Things You Can Organize in Under 30 Minutes

 Who has the energy for organizing tasks that take hours?
-No one, not even if you suddenly have more time on your hands these days.
 Plus, when you feel overwhelmed by the magnitude of the project, there’s a good chance you’ll keep putting it off.
-That’s why these 30 mini makeovers that take 30 minutes or less are such a good idea.
+That’s why these 30 mini-makeovers that take 30 minutes or less are such a good idea.
 Not only will you actually tackle them since they’re manageable, but you’ll also feel really proud of yourself when you see the instant results.
 So, what are you waiting for?
 Get ready, get set, and start that timer!

 Your home’s entryway is often a mess of mixed categories, accumulating everything from outerwear and shoes to keys and mail.
-Now, more than ever, it’s time to organize this disaster area—not just for your sanity but because it can also help keep germs at bay.
+It’s high time to organize this disaster area—not just for your sanity, but because it can also help keep germs at bay.

 First up: your shoes.
-You shouldn’t be wearing shoes in your house, since they can track in viruses, bacteria, and toxins.
+You shouldn’t be wearing shoes in your house, since they can track in viruses, bacteria and toxins.
 To decrease that temptation, have a spot for them right near the door.
-A sturdy three-tier shelf will do the trick.
+A sturdy multi-tier shelf will do the trick.

 Once that task is done, tidy the rest of the space by designating a spot for everything you store there.
 Use hooks for house keys, a basket for your wallet, and another organizer for incoming mail.
 Once you know where everything needs to go, it’s easy to keep the area clutter-free.

-Here are more ways to squeeze storage out of small spaces!
+Find out more ways to squeeze storage out of small spaces.

-Chances are, your everyday bag is getting a lot less use these days.
-Time to dump it and find any forgotten items!
-Next, toss all the trash, including wrappers and crumpled tissues, and sort through receipts, filing only what you need to keep and recycling the rest.
-But instead of simply tossing in the essentials, place them in a bag organizer with dedicated sections.
-This makes everything easily accessible, so you don’t have to dig around your bag for that one thing you can never seem to find.
+Time to dump out your everyday bag and rediscover all of those odds and ends you thought you’d lost!
+Toss all the trash, including wrappers and crumpled tissues, and sort through receipts, filing only what you need to keep and recycling the rest.
+Don’t throw the essentials back into the bag when you’re done; instead, place them in a bag organizer with dedicated sections.
+This makes everything easily accessible, so you don’t have to dig around for that one thing you can never seem to find.
 Plus, it makes swapping bags super easy—all you have to do is transfer the insert and you have everything you need!

-It’s the space where people congregate the most, and now it’s probably being used for multiple purposes, like a home office or even a workout space.
-The key to keeping it uncluttered and functional?
+The key to keeping a living room uncluttered and functional?
 Stylish storage options—lots of them.
 You should have a basket for remote controls, a container for catalogues and magazines, and bins to hold materials for an ongoing craft project, work-related tasks, or an exercise routine.
 Nesting baskets are a particularly good idea because when they’re not in use, they take up very little room.
 Once everything has a place to go, cleaning up at the end of the day is easy.

-This one might be tough, but we know you can do it.
 Take stock of the titles you have sitting on the bookcase; there’s likely one or more that you can part with today.
 Keep an empty, reusable bag nearby to hold all the books you are willing to toss or pass on to someone else.
-Here are some questions to consider as you edit your collection: Is it outdated, such as that travel guide from a few years ago?
+Here are some questions to consider as you edit your collection: Is it outdated, like that travel guide from a few years ago?
 Or is the book easily available to you in another way, like a digital version?
 Letting go of even a few books means you’ll have space to add some baskets, which can add visual interest and hide unsightly items like video-game controllers and cords.